NEWS in MAP: Women in Leadership in Music

 NEWS in MAP seeks to raise the consciousness of women in relation to their suitability for positions of leadership, to increase both the participation of women at all levels of decision making and the opportunities for women to assume leadership roles.
 Accordingly, RIAM's current research approaches the question from two different perspectives: the student perspective and the perspective of women in leadership in music.
 The results of this research will help to inform the development of the module that is at the heart of NEWS in MAP to provide the necessary data and information to incorporate an explicit gender dimension.

-The RIAM is surveying music college students from throughout Europe to better understand student perspectives on leadership and the traits and competencies that music college students possess.
-The survey also measures whether leadership aspirations, competencies, confidence and conceptions vary by gender.
-In addition to the student survey, the RIAM will also survey female leaders to gather their opinions of the skills and training necessary to assume formal leadership positions, and their perceptions of barriers to leadership.
+The RIAM has surveyed music college students throughout Europe to better understand student perspectives on leadership and the traits and competencies that music college students possess.
+This survey also measured whether leadership aspirations, competencies, confidence and conceptions vary by gender.
+In addition to the student survey, the RIAM also surveyed female leaders to gather their opinions of the skills and training necessary to assume formal leadership positions, and their perceptions of barriers to leadership.
+Full results and analysis of the surveys can be read in the final report Comparative Country Analysis on Leadership in Music Employability.

 Yaşar Üniversitesi Association